InsightEdu: Mobile Discord Bot Management and Analytics for Educators: System Architecture and Implementation

 \subsection{Server Architecture and REST API}

-The server uses Flask~\cite{flask2024} and a dual-threaded design: a REST thread handles HTTP requests and authentication, while a py-cord event loop maintains a persistent Discord Gateway connection.
-This preserves responsiveness during long-running Discord operations without IPC complexity.
-Figure~\ref{fig:server_side} depicts the server-side components and data flows.
+The server uses Flask~\cite{flask2024} and a dual-threaded design, a REST thread handles HTTP requests and authentication, while a py-cord event loop maintains a persistent Discord Gateway connection.

 Flask blueprints organize endpoints by domain, following the \textit{Level 2 REST} conventions.
-The client communicates via a small, versioned set of JSON endpoints; requests use short-lived bearer tokens or API keys (see Security), with RFC~7807-style error payloads.
-A representative survey-creation interaction is shown in Figure~\ref{fig:rest_request}.
+The client communicates via a small, versioned set of JSON endpoints; requests use short-lived bearer tokens or API keys, with RFC~7807-style error payloads.